 Tony and AMGtime had to rethink and adjust what products were needed during this time and how to cater to their client’s needs to ensure they were staying safe all while having his company able to continue operating.

-For our clients who went fully remote and have been staying fully remote, they have been able to utilize AMGtime’s web-based software system to being able to clock in and out from your workstation or using AMGtime’s mobile time clock app.
+For our clients who went fully remote and have been staying fully remote, they have been able to utilize AMGtime’s web-based software system to being able to clock in and out from their workstation or using AMGtime’s mobile time clock app.

 Employers are still able to easily track their employees’ time and attendance while giving their employees ease and convenience by using the software or mobile app.
-The mobile app also location tracking and geofencing.
+The mobile app also has location tracking and geofencing.
 Therefore, allowing employers to see where employees have been clocking in and out from and able to geofence that location to ensure they are working from their remote location.